zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Name must be unique within a namespace.
+    <dd>Name must be unique within a namespace.
 Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names{{% /md %}}</dd>
+More info: http://kubernetes.io/docs/user-guide/identifiers#names</dd>

     <dt class="property-optional"
             title="Optional">